Advice for Further Education students

 As this is a ever changing situation, we ask that all students remain in good contact with their course tutor and check their WUC email regularly.

-Please see below for recent communications relating to the phased return to campus and how we are developing our plans for starting the new academic year in September.
+Please see below for recent communications relating to the phased return to campus and how we will be starting the new academic year in September.

 Updated information will be displayed on this site when it becomes available.

 How will my course be taught?

-How will I get the qualification I need?
+How will I get the qualification I need when I finish?